Background pattern

 Taking Balsoprim with food, drinks, and alcohol

-• Precautions should be taken in patients with high-potassium diets.
+• Precautions should be taken in patients with diets rich in potassium.

 Trimethoprim and sulfamethoxazole cross the placenta, and their safety in pregnant women has not been established.
-Trimethoprim/sulfamethoxazole should be avoided in pregnancy, unless the potential benefit to the mother outweighs the potential risk to the fetus, and consideration may be given to administering a folate supplement of up to 4 or 5 mg/day if trimethoprim/sulfamethoxazole is used during pregnancy.
+Trimethoprim/sulfamethoxazole should be avoided in pregnancy, unless the potential benefit to the mother is greater than the potential risk to the fetus, and consideration should be given to supplementation with high doses of folate (up to 4 or 5 mg/day) if trimethoprim/sulfamethoxazole is used during pregnancy.

-When Balsoprim is administered to the mother before delivery, there may be a theoretical risk of kernicterus (a severe neurological complication due to increased bilirubin in the blood) in the newborn.
-This theoretical risk is particularly important in premature infants or those with a deficiency of glucose-6-phosphate dehydrogenase.
+When Balsoprim is administered to the mother before birth, there may be a theoretical risk of kernicterus (a serious neurological complication due to increased bilirubin in the blood) in the newborn.
+This theoretical risk is particularly important in children with a higher risk of hyperbilirubinemia, such as premature infants or those with glucose-6-phosphate dehydrogenase deficiency.

-Administration of trimethoprim/sulfamethoxazole should be avoided in the final stages of pregnancy and in lactating mothers, when mothers or infants have, or are at risk of developing, hyperbilirubinemia.
+The administration of trimethoprim/sulfamethoxazole should be avoided in the final stages of pregnancy and in breastfeeding mothers, when the mothers or children have or are at particular risk of developing hyperbilirubinemia

 Bromhexine crosses the placental barrier.
-There are insufficient preclinical studies of teratogenicity.
+There are insufficient preclinical studies on teratogenesis.
 In clinical practice, the follow-up of pregnant women exposed to bromhexine treatment is insufficient to exclude the risk entirely.

-As a precaution, it is recommended not to use Balsoprim during pregnancy, unless the potential benefit to the mother outweighs the potential risk to the fetus, and consideration may be given to administering a folate supplement of up to 4 or 5 mg/day if co-trimoxazole is used during pregnancy.
+As a precautionary measure, it is preferable not to use Balsoprim during pregnancy unless the potential benefit to the mother is greater than the potential risk to the fetus, and consideration should be given to supplementation with high doses of folate (up to 4 or 5 mg/day) if cotrimoxazole is used during pregnancy.

 Trimethoprim and sulfamethoxazole are excreted in breast milk.